Carrie Underwood's Comments on Having a Baby After the Age of 35 Leave Fans Divided

-Carrie Underwood candid comments about her plans for more children have caused a commotion with her fans.
+Carrie Underwood’s candid comments about her plans for more children have caused a commotion with her fans.

 “I’m 35, so we may have missed our chance to have a big family,” the country singer said during an interview with Redbook for their September issue.
 “We always talk about adoption and doing it when our child or children are a little older.”